 For most companies, open enrollment is just around the corner.
 HR teams across the country are working hard to assemble a benefits package that meets employee needs and helps them stand out from the competition.
-But with employee benefits costs on the rise, it’s crucial to make informed decisions based on fact rather than speculation.
+But with employee benefits packages costs on the rise, it’s crucial to make informed decisions based on fact rather than speculation.
 It simply doesn’t make sense to allocate budget to fertility benefits if your workforce is more focused on saving for retirement.

 Though demographics like age can be an important piece of the puzzle, sometimes the best way to learn which benefits matter the most is to simply ask.
 Employee surveys are great for measuring eNPS, employee engagement, and even benefits preferences.
 Not sure how to get started?
-These five survey questions are designed to help you select the best benefits for your workforce.
+These five survey questions are designed to help you select the best benefits packages for your workforce.
 Note that all questions should be asked anonymously.

 1. How many times did you see your doctor this year?

 This is an important pulse check on the overall health of your employees.
 Consider asking follow up questions about specialist vs primary care and the nature of the visits.
 These insights will shed light on any claim costs or insurance needs that are not being met under the current provisions.

 2. Which insurance plans are you enrolled in?

 Do your employees gravitate toward high deductible health plans (HDHPs)?
 Did the selected plan provide adequate coverage for their needs?
 These kinds of questions can help you understand your employees’ priorities and whether they’re concerned most about cost or coverage.
 Asking also helps you identify any gaps in your existing offerings.